How to liquidate inventory quickly and profitably? Serving both Business and Retail

 Click on Play Icon below to see the Video

-One of the first things that independent retailers look at before any other criteria is the COST of hiring someone to help them close vs. doing it themselves.
+One of the first things that independent retailers look at before any other criteria is the COST of hiring a professional inventory liquidator to help them close vs. doing it themselves.

 That is where I have seen their most costly mistakes made because they think they are going to spend less money doing it themselves.